adrianrdntnu/IDATA2304-Project-Group13/README.md

 ## Discussion
 #### What works well:
 * It's clear what is going on.
+When you press buttons or change tabs for example.
 * Hard for the user to "misuse" the program (For example inputting data that is not valid).
 * Different chart pages allow for better visibility and understanding of the graph data.